DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 #####Text editor
 Software for writing and editing plain text.
 Unlike word processors such as Microsoft Word, text editors do not combine text writing and text formatting within one software application.
 Many text editors provide more powerful text processing functions than word processors, as well as specific assistance for writing in markup and programming languages.

-#####TIFF (Tagged Image File Format)
-A file format for storing high-quality pixel graphics.
-Since TIFF images can store a broader color palette than JPEG and GIF, they are commonly used for high-resolution print design.
-TIFF is not a file format commonly used in electronic publishing, where higher compression and smaller file sizes are more important (in order to save bandwidth).

-#####Tumblr
-Tumblr is a blogging service (with its own content management system) owned by Yahoo, Inc.

 ###U

 #####Unicode
 Unicode is today's standard format for encoding plain text.
 Unlike its predecessor ASCII which is limited to the English alphabet, Unicode supports almost all writing systems.
 For example, classical texts of many historical written languages (such as Sanskrit) can be written in Unicode.

-#####Unix
-Unix is a computer operating system originally developed by the telephone company AT&T in the early 1970s.
-It was the first widely-used operating system that allowed multiple users to work simultaneously on the same computer.
-Many core technologies of the internet are derived from Unix development, and most internet servers today run modern versions of Unix (mainly Linux).
-Besides Linux, Mac OS X is fully Unix-compatible, while iOS and Android are based on Unix technology.

 ###W